From Solo to Shared — Designing Collaboration for a Data Platform

 Navigating scope through constraints

-The full vision was larger than what could ship in one phase.
-The work was structured into stages — starting with plans and settings infrastructure before tackling the core of the project: workspace navigation, invitation flows, and role assignment.
-What to defer and what to prioritise were decisions made deliberately and early, in collaboration with Product and Engineering.
+The full vision was bigger than what could ship at once.
+We broke it into stages — plans and settings infrastructure first, then the core: workspace navigation, invitations, and role assignment.
+What to defer and what to ship first were decisions we made early, together with Product and Engineering.

 Workspaces as the organising principle